ypark9/yopa.page/content/blog/2026-08-10-claude-code-cross-session-messaging.en.md

 The best use of cross-session messaging is not to create a self-organizing swarm.
 It is to pass contracts, findings, and review requests accurately between work that is already separated well.
 Keep sessions independent and messages small.

-The behavior described here is based on the official Claude Code [v2.1.224 release notes](https://github.com/anthropics/claude-code/releases/tag/v2.1.224) and [v2.1.225 release notes](https://github.com/anthropics/claude-code/releases/tag/v2.1.225).
+The behavior described here is based on the current official [cross-session messaging documentation](https://code.claude.com/docs/en/cross-session-messaging), plus the [v2.1.224 release notes](https://github.com/anthropics/claude-code/releases/tag/v2.1.224) and [v2.1.225 release notes](https://github.com/anthropics/claude-code/releases/tag/v2.1.225).
 See [session management](https://code.claude.com/docs/en/sessions) for session naming and lifecycle details.